 The question of tutor groups is undoubtedly a focus for some children.
 The allocation of tutor groups is a lengthy and painstaking process where we take all of the information we have about your child into consideration.
 Finalising tutor groups will not therefore happen for some time, so please be patient with us.

-The Countesthorpe Leysland Community College Parent Handbook provides parents with a wealth of information.
+The Countesthorpe Academy Parent Handbook provides parents with a wealth of information.

-The purpose of the Parent Handbook is to inform you about what your son or daughter will be doing at College, as well as letting you know more about the College and its expectations.
+The purpose of the Parent Handbook is to inform you about what your son or daughter will be doing at school, as well as letting you know more about the Academy and its expectations.

 School uniform can be purchased from: